 Office

-Office and Service Area
+Office

 The principal office of the corporation in the Commonwealth of Massachusetts shall be located in the town of Yarmouth, Village of West Yarmouth, County of Barnstable.
-The Area within which the Multiple Listing Service (MLS) shall function shall at all times at minimum be coextensive with or within the territorial jurisdiction of the Cape Cod & Islands Association of REALTORS®, Inc.

-For the purpose of determining proportional representation on the CCIMLS Board of Directors, the CCIMLS is divided into five (5) regions, (a) Nantucket County, (b) Dukes County, (c) the Upper Cape Region comprised of the Towns of Bourne, Falmouth, Mashpee, Sandwich and Wareham, (d) the Mid-Cape Region comprised of Barnstable, Dennis and Yarmouth and (e) the Lower Cape Region comprised of Brewster, Chatham, Eastham, Harwich, Orleans, Provincetown, Truro and WellfleetParticipation

-Participation Defined
+Participation

-REALTOR® Members, whether primary or secondary shall be:
+Participants

-Any REALTOR® who is a principal, partner, corporate officer, or branch office manager acting on behalf of a principal, without further qualification, except as otherwise stipulated in these bylaws, shall be eligible to participate in the CCIMLS upon agreeing in writing to conform to the rules and regulations thereof and to pay the costs incidental thereto.
+Any REALTOR® of this or any other association who is a principal, partner, corporate officer, or branch office manager acting on behalf of a principal, without further qualification, except as otherwise stipulated in these bylaws, shall be eligible to participate in the CCIMLS upon agreeing in writing to conform to the rules and regulations thereof and to pay the costs incidental thereto.
 However, under no circumstances is any individual or firm, regardless of membership status, entitled to Multiple Listing Service (MLS) "membership" or "participation" unless they hold a current, valid real estate broker's license and offer or accept compensation to and from other participants or are licensed or certified by an appropriate state regulatory agency to engage in the appraisal of real property.
 Use of information developed by or published by CCIMLS is strictly limited to the activities authorized under a Participant's licensure(s) or certification and unauthorized uses are prohibited.
 Further, none of the foregoing is intended to convey "Participation" or "Membership" or any right of access to information developed by or published by CCIMLS where access to such information is prohibited by law.

 The REALTOR® Member principal of any firm, partnership, corporation, or the branch office manager designated by said firm, partnership, or corporation as the Participant shall have all rights, benefits, and privileges of the CCIMLS, and shall accept all obligations to the CCIMLS for the Participant’s firm, partnership, or corporation, and for compliance with the Bylaws and Rules and Regulations of the CCIMLS by all persons affiliated with the Participant who utilize the CCIMLS.